energywebfoundation/ssi/README.md

 ### Switchboard

-[Switchboard](https://github.com/energywebfoundation/switchboard-dapp) can be used a UI to initiate and continue a VC-API exchange.
+[Switchboard](https://github.com/energywebfoundation/switchboard-dapp) can be used as a UI to initiate and continue a VC-API exchange.
 It uses [iam-client-lib](#iam-client-lib) to accomplish this.

 ### iam-client-lib